pjhades/tolarian-academy/trace.md

 Thus when the INT 3 is hit, an interrupt handler will be called.
 The execution is then passed to kprobe.

+A kretprobe is registered with `register_kretprobe`, which saves the real return address and sets up a normal kprobe whose `pre_handler` is set to calling into a trampoline.
+The trampoline calls the specified user probe function, and later finds the saved return address in a hash table, restoring the real return address.